Services

 Together we can practice genital mapping in different ways, best suited for your needs.
 It generally looks like: you are lying on the massage table/couch/floor (all options are available in my studio).
 First we may do it all clothed and just talk, maybe describe and draw your genitals or look at pictures and photos together and learn more about your genitals history and your connection.
 Then we can go through anatomy, name parts and sensations you might feel there.
 After that, if you want to, we may include touch to understand more about the anatomy, different sensations and discuss pain/numbness.
 For those with pain/numbness, we might do breathing and relaxation exercises, yoga and other physical practices to help feel the muscles, learn about the pelvis and we may include dilators and gentle massage and practice genital de-armouring.

-For those who want to focus mainly on their genitals which experience pain or numbness, also have scars (after birth, transition etc), we can combine a few basic, yet important for safety and empowerment, elements from all the above in a single session and focus on the touch aspect.
+For those who want to focus mainly on their genitals which experience pain or numbness, also have scars (after birth, transition etc), we can combine a few basic, yet important for safety and empowerment, elements from all the above in a 3-4 hour session and focus on the touch aspect.
+It is important that you have basic somatic awareness and are able to name sensations you are experiencing – if somatic work is totally new to you, I will suggest to first have at least one regular shorter session first, with no touch.

 In the intake form I will ask you a few questions and we will start the session with noticing sensations, your comfort zone and yes-to-no full spectrum.
 We will then move onto the massage table/couch/floor (whichever you prefer, all options are available in my studio) and talk about your genitals, their history and, if you feel like it, include self-touch or touch from me for mapping or gentle massage or scar relief.
 We will often pause and notice what sensations, emotions and memories arise.
 You will not have to do anything you don’t want to as the key learning here will be listening to your body and your genitals.
 The touch is for educational purposes only and I will facilitate the session in such a way that you will be in charge of any touch you receive.